PhotonVision/photonvision-docs/source/docs/objectDetection/about-object-detection.rst

 Before you get started with object detection, ensure that you have followed the previous sections on installation, wiring and networking.
 Next, open the Web UI, go to the top right card, and swtich to the “Object Detection” type.
 You should see a screen similar to the image above.

+PhotonVision currently ships with a NOTE detector based on a `YOLOv5 model <https://docs.ultralytics.com/yolov5/>`_.
+This model is trained to detect one or more object "classes" (such as cars, stoplights, or in our case, NOTES) in an input image.
+For each detected object, the model outputs a bounding box around where in the image the object is located, what class the object belongs to, and a unitless confidence between 0 and 1.
+This means that while its fairly easy to say that "this rectangle probably contains a NOTE", this model doesn't give us any more information about the NOTE's orientation or location; further math in user code would be required to make estimates about where an object is physically located relative to the camera.

 Tuning and Filtering
 ^^^^^^^^^^^^^^^^^^^^